learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 ```

 which says that it _expects_ a call to `shout()` with the string `'hello'` will
 `equal` the string `'HELLO'`.
-This is the actual test &mdash; otherwise called a spec,
+This is the actual test — otherwise called a spec,
-expectation, or assertion &mdash; for this function.
+expectation, or assertion — for this function.
 We can have more than one test
 per function, but let's start with this one.

 ### Running the Tests